nicojones/api-tester/README.md

 # Api Tester

 An API tester built with React.js.
-Use Cmd+Enter or Ctrl+Enter to send a request [Use it here](https://nicojones.github.io/api-tester/build/index.html)
+Use Cmd+Enter or Ctrl+Enter to send a request.

+[Use it here](https://nicojones.github.io/api-tester/build/index.html)

 - Custom headers